vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p2.md

       value: <DOCKER_USERNAME>/spring-api-tekton-demo
 ```

-This should all look familiar to the previous example.
-The service account uses the secret defined at the beginning of the guide, the `git` `PipelineResource` points to the code that you'll be building, and the `image` `PipelineResource` will tell Tekton where to send the resulting image.
+This should all look familiar from the previous example.
+The service account uses the secret defined at the beginning of the guide, the `git` `PipelineResource` points to the code that you'll be building, and the image `PipelineResource` will tell Tekton where to send the resulting image.

 Finally, define the `TaskRun` to tie it all together: